Respiratory Syncytial Virus (RSV)

 Respiratory Syncytial Virus (RSV) is a common virus that spreads easily from person to person.
 It is spread through droplets released into the air when an infected person coughs or sneezes or by touching a contaminated surface.
 It occurs most often between November to April (RSV season).

 Most children will catch colds caused by RSV before they are three years old.
 In most children and adults, RSV causes mild, cold-like symptoms.
-However, RSV can be more serious for infants less than one year of age, premature babies and children with chronic medical conditions.
+However, RSV can be more serious for infants younger than one year of age, premature babies and children with chronic medical conditions.
 They are at risk for severe RSV illness, which may require a visit to the hospital.

 How to protect your baby